10 Day Trips From Melbourne

 5. The Kokoda Memorial Walk (1000 Steps)

-If you love walking in nature, the 1000 Steps walk must be on your list.
+The 1000 Steps walk must be on your list if you love walking in nature.
 It’s my favourite nature walk in Melbourne because it’s a short hike up to the hill surrounded by a beautiful fern tree and eucalyptus forest.
 It’s easy to get there.
-You will not even need a car for this energetic Melbourne day trip, as trains from Flinders Street or Southern Cross take you there.
-You can see wallabies, echidnas and many more native Australian animals in the wild.
-It is something you can not take for granted, and most of the times are tricky to see wildlife in its natural habitat.
-If you plan to drive to the Dandenong National Park entrance, it’s about 40 minutes drive.
-Over weekends parking spaces are difficult, and you are likely to park along the road with an additional 1-2 km to the entrance.
+You will not need a car for this energetic Melbourne day trip, as trains from Flinders Street or Southern Cross take you there.
+You can see wallabies, echidnas and many more animals.
+If you plan to drive to the Dandenong National Park entrance, it’s about 40 minutes.

 Road Trip Distance: 41 km from Melbourne to the 1000 Steps Carpark via M1.
 You can also travel by train from Flinders Station, about 45 minutes to Upper Ferntree Gully and 10 minutes walk.